cairo-book/cairo-book/src/ch03-01-arrays.md

 Sometimes, we need to create arrays with values that are already known at compile time.
 The basic way of doing that is redundant.
 You would first declare the array and then append each value one by one. `array!` is a simpler way of doing this task by combining the two steps.
 At compile-time, the compiler will expand the macro to generate the code that appends the items sequentially.

- will expand the macro to generate the code that appends the items sequentially

 Without `array!`:

 ```rust